Thunder2103/BIDMAS-Calculator-/README.md

 Update 1: 07/09/2021 fixed an issue that causes 0's to not merge properly causing syntax errors.

+05/07/2023: If it wasn't obvious by the near two years of inactivity this repository will no longer be updated (deprecated). <br>
+            Looking back there are plenty of things I would've changed about this project (such as the lack of comments) but I'm going to keep it up to see how my coding style has changed.